sys41x4/writeup/_posts/Writeups/HTB/2021-03-20-emdee-five-for-life-htb.md

 ![post_request](/assets/htb/challenge/web/emdee-five-for-life/img/burp_data.png)

-For analyzing the POST request that the webapp is sending toe the server, I am using `Burpsuite`.
+For analyzing the POST request that the webapp is sending toe the server, I am using `Burpsuite`.<br>
 In my case it is `Burp Suite Community Edition v2021.2.1`<br>
 I have analyzed the post request and found that there is a variable named as `hash=` where the hash is to be mentioned and send to the server.